Cerebos became the largest producer of salt in the world. Cerebos salt remains a leading brand in France, South Africa

 Weddell developed a new pourable table salt in the late nineteenth century.
-By increasing the phosphate content the salt was less prone to absorb atmospheric moisture.
-A new partnership was formed, Mawson, Swan & Weddell, in order to manufacture the new product.
+By increasing the phosphate content to three percent the salt was less prone to absorb atmospheric moisture.
+A partnership was formed, Mawson, Swan & Weddell, in order to manufacture the new product.
 Branded as “Cerebos”, the salt was marketed for its healthful properties and quickly gained sales, particularly at the premium end of the market.

-Cerebos acquired the Greatham Salt and Brine Works near Hartlepool for £33,500 (£3.2m in 2014) in 1904.
+Cerebos acquired the Greatham Salt and Brine Works near Hartlepool from Furness Withy for £33,500 (£3.2m in 2014) in 1904.
 Company headquarters were relocated from Newcastle to the newly-acquired site.

 The Middlewich Salt Company was acquired for £30,000 in 1920.

 The Greatham factory was one of the best-equipped food factories in the world by 1930.
 By this time Bisto outsold Cerebos salt, but both brands were household names, and Saxa continued to grow in popularity.

 John Crampton of Wythenshawe in Manchester was acquired in 1939.
 Established in 1849, it originally specialised in pepper and spices, but by this time also produced Paxo, the leading brand of stuffing in Britain.
 Cerebos improved the distribution of Crampton products.